Contraction of $E_\gamma$-Divergence and Its Applications to Privacy: Introduction

-Like other machine learning techniques, online algorithms may compromise privacy when applied to sensitive or individual-level data.
-One standard approach to address this is to resort to DP.
-Considering $\{\sf_1, \dots, \sf_n\}$ as the input of online algorithms, DP ensures that the output remains nearly the same if a single function $\sf_i$, for some $i\in [n]\coloneqq \{1, \dots, n\}$, changes to a different $\sf'_i$.
-For example, in the one-pass ERM problem, DP would ensure that the distribution over the minimizer $w$ would be approximately invariant to changes in one single data point $x_i$.
-DP provides a strong privacy guarantee against an adversary with significant side information about all cost functions except one.

-The analysis of DP mechanisms in online learning is particularly challenging: a single change in the algorithm's cost function at any time instance may have an accumulative impact on all future parameter updates.
-One standard way to address this issue is to add calibrated noise to $\Psi_t$ at each iteration \cite{DP_OnlineLearning, Online_DP_Smith, Online_DP_Agarwal, Online_Cumming}.
-Thus, most differentially private online learning algorithms can be expressed as
+where $\Pi_\W(\cdot)$ is the projection operator onto $\W$ (see Section~\ref{Sec:Privacy_Iterative} for examples of this algorithms).
+To ensure privacy of the learner, one standard way is to add calibrated noise to $\Psi_{\sf_t}$ at each iteration \cite{DP_OnlineLearning, Online_DP_Smith, Online_DP_Agarwal, Online_Cumming}.
+Thus, the private version of such algorithm can typically be expressed as